rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 I published an early attempt at a _one_ row Damerau–Levenshtein variant several years ago in which I attempted to store the information from the `previous` array in a single variable.
 If you squint, wave your hands a little bit, and don't test the algorithm on a lot of cases with transpositions, the algorithm looks like it works.
-And a quick look around the internet shows that a few people picked up this algorithm, apparently trusting, perhaps because of my credentials, that I had proven it correct, or at least rigorously tested it.
-In retrospect, I wish I had labeled that algorithm as experimental and still in need of peer review.
+A quick look around the internet shows that a few people picked up this algorithm, apparently trusting, perhaps because of my credentials, that I had proven it correct, or at least rigorously tested it. *The algorithm is incorrect.* In retrospect, I wish I had labeled that algorithm as experimental and still in need of peer review.
 In my defense, I didn't make any claims about that algorithm at all, its fitness, or its peer review status--in fact I explicitly warned people not to trust code they find on the internet and to do their own testing.
-Even so, at the end of the day I did release an algorithm to a public space that isn't correct, and a few people apparently picked it up.

 I am not aware of a way to compute Damerau–Levenshtein (Levenshtein with transpositions) in a single row.